OpenAutomateOrg/OpenAutomate.Docs/README.md

 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

-Please make sure to update tests as appropriate and adhere to the existing coding standards.
+Please make sure to update tests as appropriate and adhere to the existing coding standards described in the [Development Guide](./Development_Guide.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all contributors who have helped shape this project
-- Special appreciation to the open-source community for the tools and libraries used